Frequently Asked Questions

 When are practices and games?

-This greatly depends on the sport and whether it is Jr. High or High School.
+This depends on the sport and whether it is Jr. High or High School.
 For the most part, all practices are during “after school” hours during the week (usually 3:45 – 6:00 p.m.).
 We typically end all practices early on Wednesdays so the students can get ready for church or youth group activities.
 Games are usually in the evenings, but the night of the week can vary.
 Most sports do not have weekend games, but there is the possibility that some Saturday games may be necessary due to scheduling and facility challenges.

 Can students play in other recreational or competitive leagues while simultaneously playing for CCA?